alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 Ever since I made those cards for my book tracker, I've been jealous of how much better it looks than my main site, but I never thought to apply it here -- until yesterday.

 I grabbed my laptop, and started playing around.
-I quickly came up with something I liked:
+I quickly came up with something I liked, and which matches the style of the site:

 <figure>
   <img src="/images/2022/alexwlchan_cards.jpg" alt="A scrolling grid of cards, one per post.
 Each card has a coloured border, a picture, then a title in the same colour as the border.
 There's smaller text below the title that describes the post.">